.png)

 Appointing a registered agent is mandatory when filing formation documents in Tennessee.
 Follow these steps:

-1. Select a qualified agent: Choose someone with a physical Tennessee street address who can be available during standard business hours.
+Select a qualified agent: Choose an individual who resides in Tennessee or a business entity authorized to transact business in the state, with a physical Tennessee street address.
 You can name yourself, a trusted person, or a commercial service.

-4. File with the Secretary of State: Submit through the online portal for quick processing, or by mail for standard processing within a few business days.
+File with the Secretary of State: Submit through the online portal for quick processing, or by mail for standard processing.
+Processing times can vary; check the SOS website or contact Business Filings & Information at (615) 741-2286 for current estimates.

 While not legally required, notify your outgoing agent to prevent confusion and misdirected mail.
-Additionally, update your internal records and inform advisors about the address change.
+Update your internal records and inform advisors about the address change.

 FAQs about Tennessee registered agents